FEATUREDINTERVIEWS

 Frank Talerico with former Governor and Presidential Candidate Jeb Bush | Photo © 2009 Wayne Koss

-Turn the Page: Frank Talerico at the helm.
+Turn the Page: Frank Talerico at the Helm.

-Football greats, Andrea Rison, Frank Talerico and Michael Irvin (NFL Hall of Fame Member from Fort Lauderdale).
+Football greats, Andrea Rison, Frank Talerico, and Michael Irvin (NFL Hall of Fame Member from Fort Lauderdale).

-• Passing by for a great shot: Dwayne Wade, Andrea Rison and Frank Talerico
+• Passing by for a Great Shot: Dwayne Wade, Andrea Rison and Frank Talerico

 Doug Flutie at The Ocean Manor Beach Resort Fort Lauderdale with his Band – WSVN 7 TV | A FloridaysUSA.com – Floriidays Magazine event showcase Charity event for Autism